 For our initial tests, we slept on six mattresses for a week.
-Since we first published this guide in April 2016, we’ve tested new foam mattresses.
-So far, we’ve tried the Purple, Helix, and Costco’s Novaform Serafina Pearl Memory Foam Mattress (we didn’t like either more than our current picks).
-We’ll continue to test one new mattress every month (give or take a few days) and compare it with those from Leesa, Casper, and Tuft & Needle.
+Since we first published this guide in April 2016, we’ve started testing one new foam mattresses each month.
+So far, we’ve tried the newest Casper, Purple, Helix, and Costco’s Novaform Serafina Pearl Memory Foam Mattress.
+We’ll continue to test one new mattress every month (give or take a few days) and compare it with those from Leesa, Casper, Tuft & Needle, and Zinus.

 We focused on an increasingly popular subset of mattresses: those that come in only one model, cost less than $1,000, arrive within a week in a vacuum-packed roll inside a box, and come with a free trial of at least 100 days (as well as an offer to take any rejected mattresses away for free).
 This is a fast-growing category, and for good reason: The average mattress-buying experience is fairly terrible, with high markups, car-dealer-like showrooms, and a litany of models that are near-replicas but renamed for every store and pricing tier.

 To find the mattresses people wanted, we spoke to a number of experts and read a lot about how mattresses are made and sold.
 Our research included:

-From our discussions and research, we gathered six queen-size mattresses, including two potential budget picks from Amazon and IKEA, in our Los Angeles office.
+From our initial research, we gathered six queen-size mattresses, including two potential budget picks from Amazon and IKEA, in our Los Angeles office.
 Then we slept and napped on each of those mattresses over the course of a week, taking notes and confirming how they performed with personal sleep trackers.
 A night of sleep and a nap or two on each mattress does not constitute a full “test”—doctors and mattress companies recommend at least 30 days to let your body adjust when switching—but our experiments gave us far more hands-on time than most mattress shoppers get.